 Constituents always like to see their MP stand up in the House of Commons and contribute to a debate.
 It shows that they are concerned about an issue which may affect their constituents.
 However, debates can be very oversubscribed, and sometimes it isn't possible for every MP to speak.
 MPs can contact the Speaker expressing their intent to speak, and can also 'bob' in the Chamber to catch the Speaker's eye to be given a chance to talk.
-This isn't always successful, and even if they tell the Speaker beforehand, there is no guaruntee to speak.
+This isn't always successful, and even if they tell the Speaker beforehand, there is no guarantee to speak.

 Why didn't a Bill get into law which I wanted to?

-Government Bills have priority, and are usually debated Mon-Weds and occassional Thursdays.
+Government Bills have priority and are usually debated Mon-Weds and occasional Thursdays.
 There are many Private Members Bills (PMBs) introduced over the year, however, because the process of passing a Bill takes considerable time, most PMBs do not make it to Royal Assent.
-PMBs are, however, great campaign tools which can bring concerns to the attention of the Government and can sculpt future laws or exisiting laws.
+PMBs are, however, great campaign tools which can bring concerns to the attention of the Government and can sculpt future laws or existing laws.

 Why hasn't my MP got back to me since I contacted them?

 MPs receive a huge number of correspondence from their constituents on top of the Parliamentary business they conduct on a daily basis.
 If your MP has not got back to you after a subscribed number of days, then it's perfectly fine to contact them again to make sure they received your original correspondence.
 MPs are not privy to a workforce found in government or council departments, and it can take time for the MP or their office to get back to you.